Elliot’s Revenge Trail Run

 Elliot’s Revenge trail run is the 2nd race in the Mike Carney Toyota Trail Run Series.
 Shadowed by Mount Elliot the Bowling Green Bay National Park has a great variety of trails, a challenging hill and some fast single trails following Alligator Creek.

-Registration closes Friday, 22nd April at 8pm or when sold out!
+Registration opens 1st December 2021.
+Registration closes Friday, 8th April at 8pm or when sold out!

 Athlete Guide: Please read the athlete guide in it’s entirety before attending the event.
 Download the guide here